noodlecollie/TrenchBroom/TF2 support roadmap.md

 * Translate TrenchBroom layers/groups to Hammer visgroups.
 * Add support for importing from VMF.
 * Add shortcut for making brushes into a "detail" type, and back again.
 The detail class should be specified in the game config.
+* Automatically load texture collection if single collection is set in config.

 ### Upstream